johnny-tu/DDC-Learning-tasks/UCP02_Task_2-Deploy_a_container.md

-# Task 2: Deploy a container
+# Task - UCP - Deploy a container

 In this task you will use USP to deploy a web server from the official NGINX image.
 The following steps will walk you through this process.